Ayushsanjdev/evernote-clone/README.md

-# Made clone of evernote
+# Made clone of Evernote
+# Evermemo